Copying Camera - Antique and Vintage Cameras

 • Lens standard.

-• Stereo 'original' slide holder with sliding back and simple shutter.
+• Stereo slide holder with sliding back and simple shutter.

 This is a copying camera consisting of a bed with a central lens standard and interchangeable standards of various formats for the original (what is to be copied) and copy.

 This example has 10" x 8" standards for the original negative and the copy negative.
-With reducing frames this will allow copies to be made from various size originals, enlargements of the centre portion could also be made or reduction onto smaller negatives were possible.
+With reducing frames this would allow copies to be made from various size originals, enlargements of the centre portion and reduction onto smaller negatives.

-A second 'original' standard could be used, into this a sliding back for stereo negatives was fitted.
+A second 'original' standard is present to which a sliding back for stereo negatives can be attached.
 The back can slide vertically in the standard to position a particular part of the original.
 A holder for stereo negatives is contained in the back and able to slide horizontally, adjustment screws are present to fix the movement.

-Another 'copy' standard carrying a sliding back could be attached.
+A second 'copy' standard has a removable sliding back.
 This carries a focusing screen.
 A negative holder for stereo images would have been fitted but is now missing.
-This allowed stereo negatives to be copied/transposed or portions of the original could be enlarged.
+This allowed stereo negatives to be copied/transposed or portions of the original to be enlarged.
 Lantern slides could also be produced.

 In the F.J.
 Cox catalogue of 1873 a similar camera is described as "for reducing or enlarging negatives or for producing transparencies on ground glass or opal glass".
 The description is of a camera with bellows though the accompanying woodcut shows an earlier sliding box arrangement.